Certified for Safety: A New Standard of Wellness

 Indeed, no business can survive if it loses its most essential workers.
 According to Mackenzie Thompson of National Health Care Provider Solutions, "CPR is a skill every employee should know how to administer, and every employer should support.

 CPR certification is an invaluable form of documentation, which furthers peace of mind and fortifies the mind of each worker who can save a life.
 It builds self-confidence and boosts safety."

 I agree with that comment, not because I want it to be true, but because I know it is true.

 When you empower people to take control of their health, when you prize safety and promote wellness, when you apprise workers of how they can save a life-when you do some or all of these things, you inspire others to do likewise.

-It should be a source of pride and a proclamation of strength.
-It should denote what workers can do and connote a can-do attitude throughout an office or workplace.
+- It should be a source of pride and a proclamation of strength.
+It should denote what workers can do and can not a can - do attitude throughout an office or workplace.
 It should be an emblem of what employees volunteer to learn, in addition to being an example worth emulating among all occupants in the same building.

 - This certification is a sign of safety, but it is also a statement of principles-that every life is sacred and every person is a potential savior.